jdefgh/samp-tools/README.md

 Open the server folder as the `Project Folder`.
 You need to install Syntax and Build System for Pawn.

-(Pawn Syntax)[https://packagecontrol.io/packages/Pawn%20syntax], download it from `Package Control` like said on the website.
+[Pawn Syntax](https://packagecontrol.io/packages/Pawn%20syntax), download it from `Package Control` like said on the website.

 Now, create a new `Build System` (`Tools > Build System > New Build System...`) and paste the following there:
 ```json